You’ve dyed your hair, and now your roots are too light. First of all, take a few deep breaths. Hot roots happen to the best of us.

 Now that you know what causes hot roots and how to fix the problem once it occurs, there are a couple of things you can do to avoid ending up with hair roots that are too light.

-For starters, ensure the hair color you use on your regrowth matches the hair color on the rest of your hair.
-Don’t touch up with warmer hair color or darker shade.
+For starters, ensure the hair color you use on your regrowth is a level darker than the rest of your hair.
+It will come out as the same shade because of the heat from your scalp.
+Don’t touch up with warmer hair color.

 Next, pay attention to your application technique.
-Apply the hair dye to the lengths of your hair, working your way up towards the hair roots.
+Apply the hair dye to the roots of your hair first with the darker shade, then work your way down with a slightly lighter color on the ends of your hair.
 This gives the color in the colder sections of your hair more time to process.

 Finally, keep your application clean during touch-up, using tools like a tint brush or an applicator bottle to keep your technique focused on healthy hair regrowth.